drewchibib/drewchibib.github.io/advice.md

 >Despite the near universality of the maxim that one should treat others as one ought to be treated, even well-intended advisers often advise others to act differently than they choose for themselves.
 We review several psychological factors that contribute to biased advice.
 Absent pecuniary motives to the contrary, advice tends to be paternalistically biased in favor of caution.
 Policies that would intuitively promote quality advice — such as making advisers accountable, taking advice from advisers who value the relationship, or having advisers disclose potential conflicts of interest — can perversely lower the quality of advice

 ## lessons
-repository of lessons learned from my experience at various companies over the course of my career.
+repository of lessons learned from my experience at various companies over the course of my career (which, at present, spans about eight months [citation needed]).
+Hopefully long and rewarding.
 The inspiration from this note came from a conversation with my father on Sunday, March 24 (2024) after a brief conversation that went something like the following:

 > Me:  I don't like working for other people
 >